To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 For details on why you need a federated domain, see How domain federation works.

-Confirm that the new domain that you have added is in the “Verified” state in the Azure AD.
+Confirm that the new domain or the subdomain that you have added is in the “Verified” state in the Azure AD.

 whr query paramor